 Permission to reserve a course does not guarantee that the student is admitted to a graduate degree program or that the course may be used toward graduate degree requirements.
-A maximum of nine hours of credit may be reserved, and only courses with an "A" or "B" grade are applicable.
+A maximum of nine hours of credit may be reserved, and only courses with a grade of "B" (3.00) or higher are applicable.
 Reserved credit earned before admission to a graduate degree program is classified as nondegree credit.
 The maximum course load for a student enrolled in a reserved course is 15 semester hours during a regular semester and six hours during a summer session.